shakedt1/3d-offline-map/README.md

 # 3d-offline-map

-A guide of how to create 3d map offline using Cesium and openlayers.
+A guide of how to create 3d web map offline using Cesium and openlayers.

 ## Installation